 The Unreal Engine fulfils most of the prerequisites stated.
-It is a freely available, up-to-date 3D graphics engine, providing character animation and basic interaction.
+It is a freely available, up-todate 3D graphics engine, providing character animation and basic interaction.
 Moreover, via the UnrealScript scripting language the engine can be parameterized and extended to real-time programmed scenarios.

 This paper is structured as follows.
-In Section 2 we demonstrate a generic IVA architecture.
-In section 3 we present an overview of the agent's architecture in Unreal and we discuss the use of UnrealScript.
-In section 4, we discuss the possible solutions for developing programmable agents over Unreal and we propose our approach.
-In section 5 we demonstrate an example of a dynamic simulation.
-Finally, in section 6, conclusions along with future work are discussed.
+In section 2 we present an overview of the agent's architecture in Unreal and we discuss the use of UnrealScript.
+In section 3, we discuss the possible solutions for developing programmable agents over Unreal and we propose our approach.
+In section 4 we demonstrate an example of a dynamic simulation.
+Finally, in section 5, conclusions along with future work are discussed.